alexandre-j-dev/MDN-Mozilla-Developer-Network/Projects: Marking up a letter/README.en.md

 </ul>

 <h2> Starting point: </h2>
-Create a new .html file using your text editor of preference or use an online tool, them copy the <a href="https://github.com/mdn/learning-area/blob/main/html/introduction-to-html/marking-up-a-letter-start/letter-text.txt">raw text</a> for the project and link with the <a href="https://github.com/mdn/learning-area/blob/main/html/introduction-to-html/marking-up-a-letter-start/css.txt">stylesheet</a>.
+<p>Create a new .html file using your text editor of preference or use an online tool, them copy the <a href="https://github.com/mdn/learning-area/blob/main/html/introduction-to-html/marking-up-a-letter-start/letter-text.txt">raw text</a> for the project and link with the <a href="https://github.com/mdn/learning-area/blob/main/html/introduction-to-html/marking-up-a-letter-start/css.txt">stylesheet</a>.</p>

 <h2> Requirements: </h2>